deadkrolik/godbt/README.md

     //...
 }

-//here is you test code
+//here is you app code

 err = installer.Rollback()
 if err != nil {